gossip-ink/gossip/README.md

 The idea can be text, image or even code.

-### Organizing: Outline and Thumnails
+### Organizing: Outline and Thumbnails

 **The organizing component involves making decisions about abstractions and ordering leading to hierarchical and linear structures.**

 Most of presentation tools allow presenters to organize slides in linear mode which is hard to understand or change the hierarchical relationship among them.
-Some tools enables users to order hierarchical structures, such as [Keynode](https://www.apple.com/keynote/) or [Prezi](https://prezi.com/), but they are still good enough.
+Some tools enables users to order hierarchical structures, such as [Keynote](https://www.apple.com/keynote/) or [Prezi](https://prezi.com/), but they are still good enough.

 In Gossip, there is a *Outline* panel to help presenters to make a clear hierarchical efficiently.
-Also a *Thumbnail* panel is provided to preivew the whole presentation.
+Also a *Thumbnail* panel is provided to preview the whole presentation.

 <img src="./screenshots/outline.png" height="300px">&emsp;<img src="./screenshots/thumbnail.png" height="300px">

 In *Outline* panel, when presenter creates a new point node, Gossip will automatically create a slide for it.
 And users can simply drag a node to modify the linear order or hierarchical structure of the presentation rather than dragging many nodes for a slight change.

-### Composning: Main and Element
+### Composing: Main and Element

 **In the composing stage, the author takes the structure developed in the generating and organization stages and turns it into an actual usable product.**

-At this stage, it often requires a lot of drag and align operations to set the right position or size of each elements(texts, images, etc.) which is very time-comsuming and annoying.
+At this stage, it often requires a lot of drag and align operations to set the right position or size of each elements(texts, images, etc.) which is very time-consuming and annoying.
 This is because there is no constrains between elements which means users have to layout elements manually.

-But it is possible to add constrains for elements according to logical structure, so Gossip allows user to orgnize elements in hierarchical structure in *Element* panel and changes in *Element* panel will reflect to *Maini* panel.
+But it is possible to add constrains for elements according to logical structure, so Gossip allows user to organize elements in hierarchical structure in *Element* panel and changes in *Element* panel will reflect to *Maini* panel.

 <img src="./screenshots/element.png" height="300px">